Shorts screening & performance, Friday, March 20, 2009, 7:30 pm

 Dancing by Ali English, Yvette Bon, Kelly Steadmen, Stephanie Toohill, Karen Rose

-Music composed by Karl Snyder
+Music Composed by Karl Snyder

-Music performed by Karl Snyder, Dan Forsey
+Music Performed by Karl Snyder, Dan Forsey

 Cinematography by Dan Evans

 Helenka is a unique and powerful dance film that follows the physical and emotional journeys of five women during a time of Nazi Regime.
 Their journeys are driven by emotion that is inextricably bound to the physical choreographic language.
 It is a testament to their solidarity, strength, and resilience.
-A viseral form of remembering.

 Head2Head, 2008, Hoboken, NJ, USA, 12 min